-2.8 Computer use
+2.8 Computer Use - Including the use of Email/Internet

 It is very important that the Council is able to keep its data secure.
 To assist with this, all employees are required to comply with instructions that may be issued from time to time regarding the use of Council-owned computers or systems.